tuk90/RemehaHome-Domoticz/README.md

 ## Description
 This Domoticz Python plugin allows you to integrate Remeha Home devices into your Domoticz home automation system.

+The plugin.py is the domoticz plugin and the Remehatest.py can be used to test stuff with the Remeha API.

 ## Installation

 1. Download the plugin files to your Domoticz plugins directory.